JensPLarsen/ChromeExtension-GoogleDocsUtil/README.md

 - Get the text of the Google Docs document
 - Get the caret index in the Google Docs document
 - Get the current word at the caret
+- Get the user selection in the Google Docs document
 - Highlight from/to index in the Google Docs document
 - Remove highlight